waregagbagbo/100-days-of-code/log.md

                      Worked on the Master theorem on DSA<br/>
 **Thoughts:** I have always desired to become a full stack dev and Odin Project is just a way to remind myself of the content I used to read with no practice.

+## Day 15: August , 2022
+**Today's Progress**: Studied Big O notation in python.
+**Thoughts:** I have always desired to become a full stack dev and Odin Project is just a way to remind myself of the content I used to read with no practice